Susette has a Masters degree in Sustainable Development. She leads her local Green Council and writes for The Sustainable Business Review.

 These technologies, buried within the hygrometer, work better for different types of uses than others.
-First we'll cover the different classes of humidity meters, then we'll give you basic principles by which they are chosen.
+First, we'll cover the different classes of humidity meters, then we'll give you the basic principles by which they are chosen.

 In addition, a technician taking measurements in several locations will want a portable device, whereas fixed locations (like manufacturing facilities) use wall-mounted or plug-in devices.
 The lists below show different types of humidity meters and their uses.